 More positive ways of being

-An excellent and in-depth ‘How To’ guide to meditation can be found here, with excellent advice on simple techniques, times and places to meditate, the challenges you might encounter and how to go deeper by joining a class and using meditation apps as part of your routine.
+Some excellent and in-depth ‘How To’ guides to meditation can be found on the NY Times website and on the Fitness Goat website as well, with excellent advice on simple techniques, times and places to meditate, the challenges you might encounter and how to go deeper by joining a class and using meditation apps as part of your routine.

 It might just slow down the crazy train.